denisidoro/enzyme/README.md

 Contributions
 ---------------

-Please note I haven't written this code in its entirity.
+Please note I haven't written this code in its entirety.
 Some code from the [AHK Forums] [ahkforum] has been used.

 [ahkforum]: [http://www.autohotkey.com/board/]